Beautiful Sunday morning ….Time for a nice long motorcycle ride

 From there I had a choice to make.
 I could’ve continued on the familiar Route 31 or a road called Lempster Mountain Road.
 I’m a big fan of any road that has the word hill or mountain in it!
 Again, I took an unplanned turn left onto Lempster Mountain Road.

-Every motorcyclist talks about the beauty of Route 100.
 Having just returned from some incredible riding in North Carolina I would have to say the route 100 was a little bit disappointing.
 The road was very choppy, had a lot of frost heaves in it and it wasn’t as scenic if I remembered.
 My original plan was to take Route 100 all the way down to the Mass border then take Route 2 home.

 Out of nowhere appeared a fork in the road.
 Some cars went right and some went left.
 Now what?
 I flipped a coin and went right.
 Bad choice.
 The road got really sketchy and within a couple of minutes, I saw cars turning around.
 I was on a dust filled uphill dirt road with traffic coming both ways.
 Turning around for me would be impossible.